Estimating beta-mixing coefficients via histograms: Introduction

+Much of the theoretical groundwork for the analysis of mixing processes was laid years ago \citep{Withers1981, Bradley1983, Eberlein1984, PhamTran1985, AthreyaPantula1986a, Tran1989, Yu1993, Yu1994}, but it remains an active topic in probability, statistics and machine learning.
+Among the many works on this topic, we may mention the study of non-parametric inference under mixing conditions by \citet{Bosq1998}, consistent time series forecasting by support vector machines \citep{SteinwartAnghel2009}, probably approximately correct learning algorithms with mixing inputs \citep{Vidyasagar1997,KarandikarVidyasagar2009} and stability-based generalization error bounds \citep{MohriRostamizadeh2010}.
+To actually {\em use} such results, however, requires knowing the $\beta$-mixing coefficients, $\beta(a)$.
-Many common time series models are known to be $\beta$-mixing, and the rates of decay are known up to constant factors given the underlying parameters of the process, say $\theta$.
-Among the processes for which such knowledge is available are ARMA models \cite{Mokkadem1988}, GARCH models \cite{CarrascoChen2002}, and certain Markov processes --- see \cite{Doukhan1994} for an overview of such results. \citet{FryzlewiczSubba-Rao2011} derive upper bounds for the $\alpha$- and $\beta$-mixing rates of non-stationary ARCH processes.

-With a few exceptions, the mapping from $\theta$ to the constants in the mixing coefficients is unknown in the literature.
-For example, it is known that the mixing coefficients of the ARMA process at time lag $a$ are $O(\rho^a)$ for some $0\leq\rho<1$.
-However, both $\rho$ and the constants are unrecoverable given knowledge of $\theta$.
+Many common time series models are known to be $\beta$-mixing, and the rates of decay are known up to constant factors given the true parameters of the process.
+Among the processes for which such results exist are ARMA models \citep{Mokkadem1988}, GARCH models \citep{CarrascoChen2002}, and certain Markov processes --- see \citet{Doukhan1994} for an overview of such results. (\citet{FryzlewiczSubba-Rao2011} derive upper bounds for the $\alpha$- and $\beta$-mixing rates of non-stationary ARCH processes.)
+With few exceptions, however, these results do not give the actual mapping from parameters to mixing coefficients.
+For example, it is known that the mixing coefficients of the ARMA process at time lag $a$ are $O(\rho^{a})$ for some $0<\rho < 1$.
+While knowledge of the ARMA parameters determine the joint distribution, no one has yet figured out how to map from these parameters to the constants, or even to $\rho$.
 To our knowledge, only \citet{Nobel2006} approaches a solution to the problem of estimating mixing rates by giving a method to distinguish between different polynomial mixing rate regimes through hypothesis testing.
+Thus the theoretical results which presume that the mixing coefficients are known cannot actually be applied to assist in the analysis of data, or even of parametric models.

+These issues also arise in interpreting the output of Markov chain Monte Carlo (MCMC) algorithms.
+Even when the Markov chain is in equilibrium, sampling from the desired invariant distribution, the samples are dependent.
+How much dependence persists across samples is a very important issue for users wishing to control Monte Carlo error, or planning how long a run they need.
+In some rare cases, theoretical results show that certain MCMC algorithms are rapidly mixing, meaning again roughly that $\beta(a) = O(\rho^{a})$.
+Such results generally do not give $\rho$, let alone $\beta(a)$, which is what users would need.